wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

 = 2.13 =
+* New: For the Media/Assistant submenu table, the **"Thumbnail" bulk action** lets you easily **generate thumbnail images** for non-image items.
+These can be used as the Featured Image for `mla_viewer` processing.
+A settings option lets you disable this feature if desired.
 * New: For the Media/Assistant submenu table, **wildcard searches are now allowed in the Search Media box** using an asterisk ("*") as the wildcard placeholder.
 Pull down the Help menu on the screen and select the Search Media section for more information.
+* New: For the **Terms Search** popup window and `mla_terms_search` shortcode parameter, **wildcard searches are now allowed** using an asterisk ("*") as the wildcard placeholder.
 * New: For IPTC/EXIF custom field mapping rules, **Format, Option and Delete Null Values** options can be specified and are handled like their equivalents in Custom Field mapping rules.
 * New: The `/media-library-assistant/examples/mla-custom-field-search-example.php.txt` example plugin has been extended to handle queries made in the Media Manager Modal (popup) Window "Search" box.
+* New: If Imagick and/or Ghostcript support is not present, an explicit warning message is displayed in the "Enable thumbnail substitution" portion of the Settings/Media Library Assistant MLA Gallery tab.
+* New: A new filter for the "Media/Assistant Submenu Hooks" allows you to modify the content of the dropdown Help menu.
+The `/media-library-assistant/examples/mla-list-table-hooks-example.php.txt` example plugin has been updated with the new filter.
+* New: A new `/media-library-assistant/examples/mla-custom-file-size-example.php.txt` example plugin has been added to demonstrate a simple example of changing the content of the "Item:" template part.
+* Fix: The `/media-library-assistant/examples/mla-hooks-example.php.txt` example plugin has been updated to handle the new `captiontag_content` template substitution parameter.
+* Fix: The default `_wpnonce` query argument is no longer used, eliminating a conflict between MLA and the "A5 Custom Login Page" plugin.
+* Fix: For the Settings/Media Library Assistant Views and Uploads, the Quick Edit action has been fixed.
 * Fix: For the Media/Assistant submenu table and the Media Manager Modal (popup) Window, default table sorting on a custom field no longer causes WordPress Database Errors.
 * Fix: For the Media/Assistant Quick Edit and Bulk Edit actions, the Custom Field mapping rule "Delete Null Values" option is now handled correctly.
 When this option is specified, empty values will not be stored in the database.
 * Fix: The "single" option now returns just the first value of a custom field if it has multiple values.